GianlucaVeschi/GianlucaVeschi/README.md

 ### Hi there 👋
 I'm a software developer from Italy currently working as Junior Android Developer at Thalia in Berlin (Germany).

-⚡ I have been developing actively since 2018 and have since then worked in Hamburg (Germany) and Shanghai (China).

-🌱 Currently improving my Kotlin skills for Android Development

-🔭 I will graduate in November 2020 with a thesis called "Assembly and Design of FPV Quadcopters for Healthcare Applications during the Covid pandemic"

-⚡ Fun fact: When I was 14 I won the Italian Rubik's Cube Championship for the 7x7x7 and held that record until 2013.
-Speedcubing taught me a lot about self-learning and algorithmic thinking.

 <!--
 **GianlucaVeschi/GianlucaVeschi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.